-6.0-7.0 Processing Personal Information in Accordance with a Valid Legal Ground
+7.0 Processing Personal Information in Accordance with a Valid Legal Ground

-- 7.1 6.1 Anti-Doping Organizations shall only Process Personal Information in accordance with a valid legal ground, which can include: - a) Compliance with legal obligations, performance of a public interest task, where necessary for reasons of substantial public interest, public health, or fulfillment of a contract, or to protect the vital interests of the Participant and other Personsindividual; or - b) Where permitted, consent of a Participant or other Personan individual, which shall be informed, freely given, specific and unambiguous, subject to the exceptions in Article 6.27.2.b, 6.37.3 and 6.47.4 of this International Standard.
+- 7.1 Anti-Doping Organizations shall only Process Personal Information in accordance with a valid legal ground, which can include: - a) Compliance with legal obligations, performance of a public interest task, where necessary for reasons of substantial public interest, public health, or fulfillment of a contract, or to protect the vital interests of the individual; or - b) Where permitted, consent of an individual, which shall be informed, freely given, specific and unambiguous, subject to the exceptions in Article 7.2.b, 7.3 and 7.4 of this International Standard.

-[Comment to 6.1:Article 7.1: Anti-Doping Organizations must review and consider applicable laws to identify the legal ground(s) applicable to their Anti-Doping Activities.
-Principal responsibility for obtaining the consent of an Athleteor other individual, and/or his or her associated Athlete Support Personnel, orfor establishing another valid legal ground, shall rest with the Anti-Doping Organization(s) that has the then-primary relationship with the relevant Participantindividual.
+[Comment to Article 7.1: Anti-Doping Organizations must review and consider applicable laws to identify the legal ground(s) applicable to their Anti-Doping Activities.
+Principal responsibility for obtaining the consent of an Athlete or other individual, or for establishing another valid legal ground, shall rest with the Anti-Doping Organization(s) that has the then-primary relationship with the relevant individual.
 Articles 7.2 to 7.4 apply only to Anti-Doping Organizations relying on consent as a legal ground for their Processing of Personal Information.]

-7.2 6.2 Where Anti-Doping Organizations Process Personal Information on the basis of consent (including sharing Personal Information with WADA), Anti-Doping Organizations shall, in order to obtain an informed, specific and unambiguous consent, ensure that adequate information is furnished to the Participant or Personindividual to whom the Personal Information relates as described more fully in Article 78.a) In particular, Anti-Doping Organizations shall inform Participants:
+7.2 Where Anti-Doping Organizations Process Personal Information on the basis of consent (including sharing Personal Information with WADA), Anti-Doping a) Inform individuals of the negative Consequences that could arise from their refusal to consent to the Processing of Personal Information for Anti-Doping Activities.

+Organizations shall, in order to obtain an informed, specific and unambiguous consent, ensure that adequate information is furnished to the individual to whom the Personal Information relates as described more fully in Article 8.
+In particular, Anti-Doping Organizations shall: